-This article was updated on March 23, 2020
+This article was updated on May 21, 2020

 Most recently, authorities identified a new coronavirus outbreak in China that has now reached other countries.
-It has the name coronavirus disease 2019, or COVID-19.
+The virus is called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and it can cause COVID-19.

 The name “coronavirus” comes from the crown-like projections on their surfaces.
 “Corona” in Latin means “halo” or “crown.”

 Among humans, coronavirus infections most often occur during the winter months and early spring.

 Symptoms of COVID-19

-- potential loss of taste or smell
+- new loss of taste or smell

 - people aged 65 years or older